matchai/awesome-pinned-gists/README.md

 - [github-stats-box](https://github.com/bokub/github-stats-box) - Update a pinned gist to contain your GitHub statistics.
 - [lang-box](https://github.com/inokawa/lang-box) - Update a pinned gist to contain languages of your recent commits in GitHub
   - [recent-languages-box](https://github.com/liby/recent-languages-box) - A TypeScript + Bun rewrite of lang-box that updates a pinned gist with your recent GitHub commit language statistics.
 It offers improved type safety, customizability, and uses a more scientific approach to sorting languages.
+  - [github-lang-box](https://github.com/maxchang3/github-lang-box) - A TypeScript rewrite of lang-box, published on npm for easy GitHub Actions integration, with improved type safety, customizability, and private repository access.
 - [productive-box](https://github.com/maxam2017/productive-box) - Update a pinned gist to contain your most productive hours during the day.

 ## User Defined